 To begin with, plan how your team is going to provide value to your reader.
 A tool like Xtensio’s Blank Slate tool can help you and your team plan what type of content you’re going to provide your readers, how often and why it’s valuable.

-Below is simple content guide I created in Xtensio in less than 10 minutes.
+You can create a simple content guide in Xtensio in less than 10 minutes.
 Feel free to use the same layout.

 By thinking about each type of content your team produces and the value it brings, you can decide what’s the top priority, how it benefits the reader, how it benefits your startup and what the ultimate purpose is.